As is common in New England, Lords Square is not a square at all. No one knows if the correct spelling is Lords Square or Lord Square.

 In the first half of the 20th Century fine old homes and neighborhood stores at Lords Square were demolished and replaced by small cheap service stations, one converted to Dunkin Donuts and another into an auto repair shop.
 Lords Square is in the General Business zoning district and historically was a commercial center for the northern part of town.
 Although the larger shopping center is now further north on upper High Street, the Square continues to be home to various businesses.

 Lords Square is surrounded by historic buildings and homes, and abuts still-historic High Street with the largest collection of First Period houses in America.
-The 1725 Nathaniel Lord house and the First Period John Kimball house sit at east side of the intersection just past the Old North Burying Ground.
+The 1725 Nathaniel Lord house and the First Period John Kimball house sit at the east side of the intersection just past the Old North Burying Ground.
 The 1720 Wood-Lord house is the last house on the west side before the square, and the First Period John Brewer house is the next house on that side, just past the square.
 The Woodbury house at the beginning of Linebrook Road is a charming Colonial Revival home.
-A short distance beyond it on Linebrook Road is the Old Cross Farm, built in 1716.
 The large yellow Collins house on Central Street is an impressive example of Victorian architecture, and across the street from it is a handsome row of late 19th Century homes built in the “Second Empire” style.
-On Liberty Street the Levi Howe house was built in a modest Gothic Revival style and the George Brown house across the street from it is a wonderful Victorian home with a wrap-around porch.
-Indeed Lords Square has traditionally served as an important commercial crossroad where diverse Ipswich neighborhoods converged.
+Lords Square has traditionally served as an important commercial crossroad where diverse Ipswich neighborhoods converge.

-Little remains to remind of us of how the square itself once looked.
 The Old Payne School building built in 1802 is the most visible remaining historic building.
 It’s original location was next to the old fire station, the site of the current laundromat.
 In 1891 a small knoll known as Gander Hill was leveled and the school was moved across the Square to its current location.
 A second floor was added at that time, and the building still serves as the office for the Superintendent of Ipswich Schools.
-In 1994, a 243-year-old Georgian-era house across from the Payne School at 1 Linebrook Road (in Lords Square next to the laundromat) was demolished and replaced with a small commercial building that is currently a sports rehab center.
+In 1994, a 243-year-old house was replaced with a small commercial building that is currently a sports rehab center.

 - The rear ell of Asa Lord’s store was moved to 24 Mount Pleasant Avenue and where it still stands today.

-- Bill Varrell in Ipswich, Images of America states that the front building was moved to East Street, and Alice Keenan wrote that it became the home of the St. Laurent family, behind Alyce’s Variety store (now Ipswich Provisions) on East Street.
+- Bill Varrell in Ipswich, Images of America states that the front building was moved to East Street, and Alice Keenan wrote that it became the home of the St. Laurent family, behind the variety store on East Street.
 The building was altered considerably.
-Here’s a current photo.

 This old photo above is from the first half of the 20th Century soon after Asa Lord’s Store was demolished.
 Three buildings remain today: the old firehouse on the far right, the former Marcorelle’s Store on the far left, and the Paine School in the middle.
 Asa Lord’s store faced High Street and would have been approximately where the traffic island is now, and had already been split apart and moved to two separate locations as residences.
 The Prime service station sits today in the triangular patch between the two trees.
 The two buildings between the right tree and the old fire station on the far right are gone.
 The chimneys on the large two-story Georgian house that sat at 1 Linebrook Road in 1994 can be seen over the roof of the smaller house that was demolished to build the building that is now a laundromat.